The Connection Between Phone Hardware Failures and Unexpected Data Loss

 The following are common hardware failures that result in lost data:

-- Broken screen: A cracked or completely unresponsive display; any screen damage can make your device unusable.
+- Broken screen: Whether your display is cracked or completely unresponsive, any screen damage can make your device unusable.

-- Motherboard failure: When your motherboard crashes, your device no longer turns on — making it difficult (and costly) to recover your data.
+- Motherboard failure: This is the worst kind of hardware damage for phone owners.
+When your motherboard crashes, your device no longer turns on — making it difficult (and costly) to recover your data.

 The harsh reality is that most phone hardware failures don’t happen overnight.